 Note that the use case "Interactive VRU Crossing" addressed in Section 1 covers the scenario where a VRU shares its intended trajectory with other road users on an event triggered basis.
-In the "Vulnerable Road User" use case we consider scenarios where the VRU broadcasts continual repetitive messages in order to make other road users aware of its status.
+In the "Vulnerable Road User" use case addressed here we consider scenarios where the VRU broadcasts continual repetitive messages in order to make other road users aware of its status.

-For the purposes of this analysis, we assume messages of size N = 300 bytes transmitted at a repetition rate of F = 1 Hz.
+For the purposes of this analysis we consider that the VRUs consist of pedestrians.
+According to [23], the VRU message sizes range from a minimum mandatory 330 bits, extending up to 6951 bits for optional extras.
+Excluding optional information relating to motion prediction, we assume messages of size N = 818 bits transmitted at a repetition rate of F = 1 Hz.
+According to [23], the repetition rate can be between 0.2 and 10 Hz.
+We consider 1 Hz to be a reasonable value in the context of the movement of pedestrians in densely populated environments [28].
+Adding 133 bytes for security overheads (a 165 byte certificate plus a 100 byte signature once every 5 messages, and a 100 byte signature in 4 out of 5 messages), we have N = 1882 bits.
 Based on the urban intersection environment described in Annex B, the number of VRUs (pedestrians) within the 50 m communication range is estimated to be between M = 600 to 1560 in high population density environments.
-Assuming an activity factor of a = 1, an NR-V2X (PC5) spectral efficiency of e = 0.712, and a channel utilisation factor of u = 0.8 (see Section 2), the spectrum needs for this use case can be estimated as $B = M.N.F.a/(e.u) \sim 2.5$ to 6.6 MHz.
-This is considerably less that the spectrum needs for cooperative perception.
+Assuming an activity factor of a = 1, an NR-V2X (PC5) spectral efficiency of e = 0.712, and a channel utilisation factor of u = 0.8 (see Section 2), the spectrum needs for this use case can be estimated as $B = M.N.F.a/(e.u) \sim 2$ to 5 MHz.